Dissecting power of intersection of two context-free languages: Balanced non-associative words

-Recall that a ``standard'' non-associative word on the letter $a$, mentioned in the introduction, can be represented as a full binary rooted tree graph, where every inner node represents a corresponding pair of brackets and every leaf represents the letter $a$ \cite{stanley_fomin_1999}.
-It is known that the number of inner nodes plus one is equal to the number of leaves in a full binary rooted tree graph.
+\begin{remark} Recall from \cite{stanley_fomin_1999} that a ``standard'' non-associative word on the letter $a$, mentioned in the introduction, can be represented as a full binary rooted tree, where every inner node represents a corresponding pair of brackets and every leaf represents the letter $a$.
+It is known that the number of inner nodes plus one is equal to the number of leaves in a full binary rooted tree.